quotient-im/libQuotient/CONTRIBUTING.md

 The code should strive to be DRY (don't repeat yourself), clear, and obviously correct.
 Some technical debt is inevitable, just don't bankrupt us with it.
 Refactoring is welcome.

 ### Generated C++ code for CS API
-The code in lib/csapi, although it resides in Git, is actually generated from the official Matrix Swagger/OpenAPI definition files.
-If you're unhappy with something in that directory and want to improve the code, you have to understand the way these files are produced and setup some additional tooling.
+The code in lib/csapi, lib/identity and lib/application-service, although
+it resides in Git, is actually generated from the official Matrix Swagger/OpenAPI definition files.
+If you're unhappy with something in these directories and want to improve the code, you have to understand the way these files are produced and setup some additional tooling.
 The shortest possible procedure resembling the below text can be found in .travis.yml (our Travis CI configuration actually regenerates those files upon every build).
-The generating sequence only works with CMake atm; patches to enable it with qmake are (you guessed it) very welcome.
+The generating sequence only works with CMake atm;
+patches to enable it with qmake are (you guessed it) very welcome.

 #### Why generate the code at all?
 Because before both original authors of libQMatrixClient had to do monkey business of writing boilerplate code, with the same patterns, types etc., literally, for every single API endpoint, and one of the authors got fed up with it at some point in time.
 By then about 15 job classes were written; the entire API counts about 100 endpoints.
-Besides, the existing jobs had to be updated according to changes in CS API that have been, and will keep coming.
+Besides, the existing jobs had to be updated according to changes in CS API that have been, and will keep, coming.
 Other considerations can be found in [this talk about API description languages that briefly touches on GTAD](https://youtu.be/W5TmRozH-rg).

 #### Prerequisites for CS API code generation
 1. Get the source code of GTAD and its dependencies, e.g. using the command: `git clone --recursive https://github.com/KitsuneRal/gtad.git`
 2. Build GTAD: in the source code directory, do `cmake . && cmake --build .` (you might need to pass `-DCMAKE_PREFIX_PATH=<path to Qt>`, similar to libQMatrixClient itself).
 3. Get the Matrix CS API definitions that are included in the matrix-doc repo: `git clone https://github.com/QMatrixClient/matrix-doc.git` (QMatrixClient/matrix-doc is a fork that's known to produce working code; you may want to use your own fork if you wish to alter something in the API).

-#### Generating lib/csapi contents
+#### Generating CS API contents
-1. Pass additional configuration to CMake when configuring libQMatrixClient, namely: `-DMATRIX_DOC_PATH=<path you your matrix-doc repo> -DGTAD_PATH=<path to gtad binary (not the repo!)>`.
+1. Pass additional configuration to CMake when configuring libQMatrixClient:
+   `-DMATRIX_DOC_PATH=<path you your matrix-doc repo> -DGTAD_PATH=<path to gtad binary (not the repo!)>`.
    If everything's right, these two CMake variables will be mentioned in CMake output and will trigger configuration of an additional build target, see the next step.
-2. Generate the code: `cmake --build <your build dir> --target update-api`; if you use CMake with GNU Make, you can just do `make update-api` instead.
-Building this target will create (overwriting without warning) .h and .cpp files in lib/csapi directory for all YAML files it can find in `matrix-doc/api/client-server`.
+2. Generate the code: `cmake --build <your build dir> --target update-api`;
+   if you use CMake with GNU Make, you can just do `make update-api` instead.
+   Building this target will create (overwriting without warning) `.h` and `.cpp` files in `lib/csapi`, `lib/identity`, `lib/application-service` for all YAML files it can find in `matrix-doc/api/client-server` and other files in `matrix-doc/api` these depend on.
 3. Once you've done that, you can build the library as usual; rerunning CMake is recommended if the list of generated files has changed.

-#### Changing things in lib/csapi
+#### Changing generated code
 See the more detailed description of what GTAD is and how it works in the documentation on GTAD in its source repo.
 Only parts specific for libQMatrixClient are described here.

 GTAD uses the following three kinds of sources: